BackdoorDan/cubicflow.com/_pages/services.md

 <br>

-We then begin the '10x' process with the aim to explore as many related ideas as possible, test assumptions -- sometimes even rethink a concept entirely -- and focus those ideas into a Minimal Value Product (MVP).
+It is typical - especially early in the development process - to have a high level of iteration of ideas and concepts, before focusing in on a particular stack of solutions.
+We use this '10x' phase to explore an array of diverse ideas, perspectives, and design solutions.
+Honing and focusing in on the strongest solutions defines a Minimal Value Product for the project.

 <br><br>